Canada falls in World University Rankings' 2015 list

 Twenty per cent of the ranking is judged by the student-to-faculty ratio of each university in order to determine which schools can offer small class sizes and individual supervision.
 Another 20 per cent counts on the number of citations per faculty, looking at how influential each university’s research is.
 The last indicators look at the ratio of international faculty and international students, judging how successful each school is at attraction academics and students from outside their borders.

 The bottom of the list for Canada’s top schools ends with Ryerson University, ranked over 700 in the world, just behind the University of Windsor.
 Other poorly performing Canadian schools include Université de Sherbrooke, Memorial University of Newfoundland, University of Manitoba, Carleton University and University of Guelph.
+Fellow B.C. schools Simon Fraser University of the University of Victoria came in at #225 and #319 respectively.

 Find the complete list of top 50 universities in the world below, followed by the breakdown of the top five Canadian schools in 35 subject areas.